ABOUT THE FISHING

-Overlooking the cascading Chimehuin River, Chime Lodge boasts front-door access to the greatest diversity of trout water in northern Patagonia.
+Overlooking the cascading Chimehuin River, Northern Patagonia Lodge boasts front-door access to the greatest diversity of trout water in northern Patagonia.
 Or sojourn farther afield and sample many of the fabled waters that put Patagonia on the fly-fishing map of the world.

 Brown, rainbow, brook trout, and landlocked salmon all thrive here.
 You will wade, float, and fish by horseback or vehicle-access, depending on your daily preferences.

 Kau Tapen Lodge opened for business on Tierra del Fuego’s legendary Río Grande in 1984.
 Fifty years before, in the mid-1930s, juvenile brown trout were introduced to the twisting internal arteries of the region.
 Those trailblazing trout were eventually washed to sea, they wriggled through the Strait of Magellan and beyond, and they would return annually to the rich waters of the Río Grande to propagate new generations of sea run brown trout.
 Anglers have been there to greet these formidable sea-run brown trout ever since—enjoying elegant accommodations and great fishing at Kau Tapen Lodge.